 The first time I enjoyed sardine rillettes was in Paris.
 It was served as a room temperature appetizer to be spread lovingly on baguette.
 It’s one of those dishes that is humble and inexpensive, but packs a ton of flavor.
 If you’re nervous about eating sardines — or perhaps have never tried them! — rillettes is a great way to highlight their natural flavor in an approachable way.

 But first, what is rillettes?
-It’s a French method of preservation, very similar to confit, wherein proteins generally cook for a lengthy period while covered in fat until they break down into a paste-like consistency.
+It’s a French method of preservation, very similar to confit, wherein meats, poultry, or seafood generally cook for a lengthy period while covered in fat until they break down into a paste-like consistency.
 The beauty of making rillettes with canned sardines is, well… there’s no cooking required!
 We’re still mixing the fish with a good amount of fat (Greek yogurt and butter), but it’s like eating canned tuna — no need to cook before eating!

 Here’s why we love this appetizer so much: